 Here is the Gallbladder Cleanse that I use and that the doctor recommended that I do this every other week for two months or so.
 It really made a difference.
 So, I do the cleanse, skip one week and do it again the following week – this cycle continues for 2 months.

 Why in the world would this help?
 Here is a reference sheet from Allergy Research Group, Bitter Brown and Beneficial, that links the importance to bile and skin integrity.
+Update: This article is no longer available online but here is an excerpt.

 Bile is a dark green to yellowish brown liquid produced by the liver.
 The gallbladder stores bile and it aids digestion.
 Bile acids are actually steroids derived from cholesterol.